Spillover of the Tigray war: South Sudan

 On 29 November 2020, claims that South Sudan was giving safe haven to Debretsion led to the Ethiopian ambassador to South Sudan abruptly returning to Ethiopia, and South Sudanese diplomats in Ethiopia allegedly being given 72 hours to leave the country.

 Sudan

 Many clashes have occurred on the border between Ethiopia and Sudan as forces on both sides have fought over border regions.
 Sudan has also fought against Tigray forces that entered Sudanese territory.

 Somalia

 On 7 December 2020, heavy fighting broke out between African Union Mission to Somalia and Ethiopian troops in Halgan District, Somalia, when Ethiopian troops tried to disarm Tigrayan troops within their ranks.
 In total, 21 Ethiopian soldiers of Tigrayan origin and 20 other Ethiopian soldiers were killed in the internal military mutiny.

 Refugees

 Throughout the Tigray War, more than 60,000 Ethiopian refugees have fled to Sudan.
 The United Nations operates several refugee camps in Sudan, including camps at Um Rakuba, Tunaydbah, and Hamdayet.
-The refugees are largely Tigrayan and Amhara.
+The refugees are largely Tigrayan with an Amhara minority.